 Wilisha Scaife's personal experiences are reflected in the work she does every day.
-As the Program Coordinator for Muncie P3 (MP3), a local program run through Longfellow Elementary School, her days are filled with helping children achieve their goals.
+As the Family Engagement Liaison for Muncie P3 (MP3), a local program run through Longfellow Elementary School, her days are filled with helping children achieve their goals.

 At Longfellow, 97% of children are enrolled in the free or reduced lunch program.
-This program provides a lifeline for the high percentage of families working hard but still needing assistance to make ends meet.
+MP3 provides a lifeline for the high percentage of families working hard but still needing assistance to make ends meet.
 Despite the obstacles, the school boasts a 97% attendance rate!

-"Kids are there and families care, but we were still struggling," said Wilisha, MP3’s Family Community Engagement Instructor and Program Coordinator.
+"Kids are there and families care, but we were still struggling," said Wilisha.
 "The life these families know is a struggle through crisis.
 ALICE families often don't have time to go find help."

 In Indiana, more than 550,600 households live above poverty but below the ALICE—Asset Limited, Income Constrained, Employed—threshold, which accounts for the basic costs of living.
 Combined, ALICE and poverty households account for 36% percent of total households in Indiana.
 In Delaware County, 47% of the 45,207 households are ALICE or living in poverty.